jedisct1/libsodium-doc/internals/README.md

 Initializing the random number generator is the only operation which is not thread-safe.

-`sodium_init()` should be called once before any operation.
+`sodium_init()` should be called once, before other functions.
 It picks the best implementations for the current platform, initializes the random number generator and generates the canary for guarded heap allocations.

 After `sodium_init()` has been called, everything in libsodium is guaranteed to always be thread-safe.